fusion94/fusion94.org/src/content/blog/2025-12-30-scotch-vs-irish.md

 ### What Exactly Is Peat?

-Peat is partially decomposed organic matter—mostly mosses, grasses, and heather—that has accumulated over thousands of years in boggy, waterlogged areas.
+Peat is partially decomposed organic matter (mostly mosses, grasses, and heather) that has accumulated over thousands of years in boggy, waterlogged areas.
 In Scotland, peat has been used for centuries as fuel to dry malted barley during the kilning process.